Access Arrangements in Assessment and Examinations

-Candidates for extra time should be seated at the front of the examination hall in advance of other candidates by the amount of extra time required.
+Candidates for extra time should be seated at the furthest point from the door to the examination hall.

-These candidates should be given training on how best to use this extra time, particularly where this is brief, such as reading and planning answers.
+These candidates should be given training on how best to use extra time, particularly where this is brief, such as checking and editing answers.

 Examination papers should be formatted to be accessible for dyslexic candidates: